xfrai23/dork-builder/README.md

 # Google Dork Builder

 Static page for building advanced queries (Google Dorks).
-Responsible use: public research and authorized audits only.

 ## How to use
 1. Open `index.html` in your browser.